 Moreover, if the assignment is not surrounded with the parentheses, ReSharper will suggest to add them:

-|Enable semantic function coloring|| When ReSharper's syntax highlighting is enabled, this check box allows you to semantically color variables that contain functions (green) as opposed to other variables
+|Enable semantic function coloring|| When ReSharper's syntax highlighting is enabled, this check box allows you to semantically color variables that contain functions (green) as opposed to other variables (dark violet). |

 This option may negatively affect performance, so it is recommended to turn it off if you have any performance problems.